volcengine/i18n-sdk-golang/README.md

-# The client Golang SDK to retrieve text from starling
+# The Golang SDK to retrieve i18n text or package

 ## Quick Start